dhmunro/dudley/README.md

     text = S1(count)

 if count were defined as some fixed value.
-This is a popular construct in many existing file and stream formats (present in both XDR and HDF5 for example).
-However, it should be avoided because the length of the data cannot be computed without reading the file at the address of the data itself, making it necessary to provide explicit addresses in the Dudley layout after every instance of such a parametrized type (unless you are using Dudley as just a stream decoder like XDR).
+This is a popular construct in many existing file and stream formats (supported by both XDR and HDF5 for example).
+However, you should avoid it because the length of the data cannot be computed without reading the file at the address of the data itself, making it necessary to provide explicit addresses in the Dudley layout after every instance of such a parametrized type.
+Of course, if you are using Dudley as just a stream decoder like XDR, or if you are willing for the layout to specify "@ address" for every variable in the file like HDF5, then this warning is irrelevant.
+For Dudley template layouts, however, structs with parameters embedded in each instance are a non-starter.

+Although Dudley data types are global - there is only a single namespace for data types - when a data type references a parameter in an array shape, the value of that parameter is taken from the closest group to the struct instance which declares that parameter name.
+For example:

+    NITEMS := i4  # global NITEMS parameter
+    SomeType == { memb1 = i8
+                  memb2 = f4(NITEMS) }
+    var1 = SomeType(4)  # var1 SomeType uses global NITEMS
+    grp1 /
+        var2 = SomeType  # var2 SomeType uses global NITEMS
+        NITEMS := i8   # grp1 NITEMS shadows global
+        var3 = SomeType(3)  # var3 SomeType uses grp1 NITEMS
+        ..
+    var4 = SomeType(2)  # var4 SomeType uses global NITEMS

+In other words, references to Dudley parameterized data types bind each parameter to the closest ancestor group defining that parameter at the time the instance of that struct was declared.
+Within a data type definition (==), any parameters referenced have no particular binding (in fact, the parameters need not have been previously declared).
+Only when the data type is instantiated are the parameter bindings resolved.

 ## Pointer data

 Pointers automatically require listing explicit addresses in the Dudley layout, making the description specific to a single file.
+In other words, pointers are incompatible with using Dudley to create a template describing multiple files, or with Dudley's parallel processing support.
 Each pointee must be declared like this:

     integer = type(shape) @ address